criyle/caddy-notifier/README.md

 ### Safety Considerations

-1. Although `de-authorize` provided method to ensure no left-over subscriptions, token that expires by time may need extra watch dog (? or provide `valid_until` field in authenticator response)
-2. Maybe need to limit the number of channel single connection can connect to
+1. Maybe need to limit the number of channel single connection can connect to
-3. Do we allow multiple connection to use the same credential? (maybe from different page, or consolidate via web worker)
-4. Do we want to limit the rate of sending out events?
+2. Do we want to limit the rate of sending out events?
 Due to event fan-out nature, there must be write-amplification effect.
 In this case, do we consider certain event have higher priority or certain event could be dropped when rate limited.
-5. Do we want to limit the subscribe rate for single connection?
+3. Do we want to limit the subscribe rate for single connection?
+4. Do we want to limit the number of `subscribe` a connection could sent?

 ### Packages